Dolný Chotár: Geography

-The municipality lies at an elevation of 110 metres and covers an area of 13.882 km².
+The municipality lies at an elevation of 110 metres and covers an area of 13.882 km2.
 It has a population of about 205 people.

 History

 In the 9th century, the territory of Dolný Chotár became part of the Kingdom of Hungary.
 In historical records, the village was first mentioned in 1960.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Pozsony County.